ConnerReeves/RallyHelpers/README.md

 RallyHelpers
 ============

-A collection of helper classes which can be used to make common tasks in Rally more easily achievable.
+A collection of helper classes which can be used to make common tasks performed by the Rally 2.0 SDK more easily achievable.